-At the completion of the program, a student should be able to:
+At the completion of the GHT program, a student should be able to:

-- Demonstrate understanding of social determinants of health, health equity, social justice, and governmental policy in terms of their impact on the distribution of health services and health outcomes in low-resource settings within the United States and internationally - Analyze the challenges facing the health and human rights issues specific to immigrant, migrant, internally displaced, and refugee populations - Understand specific needs of vulnerable populations including the medically underserved and uninsured - Demonstrate knowledge of effective advocacy strategies for health systems improvement within the global context - Demonstrate the ability to communicate effectively and collaborate with the patient, family, and caregivers with sensitivity to sociocultural and health literacy issues so that the diagnosis and plan of care are clearly understood and pertinent to their specific situation - Understand the epidemiology of global communicable and non-communicable diseases - Identify and adapt evidence-based resources and tools for use in limited-resource health care settings - Interact in a cross-cultural manner sufficient to deliver basic medical care, including working with translators - Perform an efficient comprehensive physical examination when practicing supervised in an internationally located office, hospital, or skilled nursing setting, being mindful of cultural factors, including gender, modesty, and religious practices - Use clinical skills to appropriately diagnose and treat patients under supervision in the context of local resource availability - Select, perform, and interpret under supervision diagnostic procedures within the context of limited resource health care settings - Formulate a plan of care that is relevant and practical in a specific cultural setting - Demonstrate understanding of resources and issues pertinent to travel medicine, health risk prevention, health maintenance, and variations in health care services that are specific to international travel
+- Determine the role of epidemiology in global health, to include factors affecting demographic profiles, and applications of research methods and biostatistics. - Identify social determinants of health, health equity, social justice, and governmental policy in terms of their impact on the distribution of health services in low-resource settings within the United States and internationally. - Evaluate how social determinants of health impact the prevalence of non-communicable and communicable diseases and adequate access to appropriate healthcare. - Identify health and human rights issues and determinants of health specific to immigrant, migrant, internally displaced, and refugee populations. - Discuss specific needs of the medically underserved and uninsured. - Discuss resources and issues pertinent to health risk prevention, health maintenance, technology and innovation, and variations in healthcare services that are specific to global medicine. - Discuss effective advocacy strategies for health systems improvement within the global context. - Discuss the organization, financing, and health indicators of international healthcare systems. - Compare the challenges posed by communicable and non-communicable diseases to the healthcare systems and economies of countries. - Practice effective communication and collaboration with the patient, family, and caregivers with sensitivity to sociocultural and health literacy issues so that the diagnosis and plan of care are clearly understood and pertinent to their specific situation.

-- Discuss treatment plans based on knowledge of global influences, utilizing resources that include local, state, federal, and international agencies, as applicable - Recognize his or her own practice limitations and seek consultation with other health care professionals and systems resources to provide optimal care within a global context - Understand the organization, financing and systems health indicators of international health care systems.

-The student should develop attitudes that encompass:

-- Commitment to lifelong learning and contribution to the body of knowledge about global health - Recognition of his or her own biases and stereotypes related to health care delivery in local and international settings - The need to balance compassion, humanism, realism, and practicality in the consideration of heath care delivered in specific global settings - Respect for dignity and autonomy through self-care and self-determination within a cultural and global context - A desire to advocate for systems change to improve the health of the community in which he or she practices
+- Adapt evidence-based resources and tools for use in limited-resource healthcare settings. - Interact with cross-cultural sensitivity that is sufficient to deliver basic medical care, including working with translators. - Perform an efficient comprehensive physical examination under supervision in an internationally located office, hospital, or skilled nursing setting, being mindful of cultural factors such as gender, modesty, and religious practices. - Demonstrate the ability to appropriately diagnose and treat patients under supervision in the context of local resource availability. - Practice appropriate diagnostic procedures and their interpretation under supervision in resource-limited healthcare settings. - Formulate a plan of care that is relevant and practical in a specific cultural setting. - Develop the ability to advocate for systems change to improve the health of their communities of practice. - Develop vocabulary and linguistic structure to converse with patients and fellow professionals in Spanish. - Discuss management plans based on knowledge of global influences, utilizing resources that include local, state, federal, and international agencies, as applicable. - Recognize practice limitations and when to seek consultation with other healthcare professionals and systems resources to provide optimal care within a global context. - Recognize personal biases and stereotypes related to healthcare delivery in international settings. - Discuss the need to balance compassion, humanism, realism, and practicality in the context of heath care delivered in specific global settings. - Develop behaviors associated with respect for patient dignity, autonomy, self-care, and self-determination within a cultural and global context. - Examine how bioethics and environmental ethics affect human health at an individual, community, and international level.

-Upon completion of the Global Health Track, completion of requirements of the Graduate Clinical Core Rotation Certificate Program and all requirements for graduation from AUA (including but not limited to passing all in-house and external exams and passing all required courses and clerkships) the student will receive the MD degree and the Global Health Certificate from AUA as well as the Certificate of Completion of the Graduate Clinical Core Rotation Certificate Program from FIU.
+Upon completion of the Global Health Track, completion of requirements of the Graduate Clinical Core Rotation Certificate Program and all requirements for graduation from AUA (including but not limited to passing all in-house and external Examinations and passing all required courses and clerkships) the student will receive the MD degree and the Global Health Certificate from AUA as well as the certificate of completion of the Graduate Clinical Core Rotation Certificate Program from FIU.